ConsenSys/doc.pantheon/docs/HowTo/Use-Privacy/Privacy.md

-description: Besu-extended privacy
+description: Hyperledger Besu-extended privacy
 <!--- END of page meta data -->

-# Using Besu-extended Privacy
+# Using Hyperledger Besu-extended Privacy

-Besu provides an extended implementation of privacy by allowing a [privacy group to be created for a set of participants](../../Concepts/Privacy/Privacy-Groups.md).
+Hyperledger Besu provides an extended implementation of privacy by allowing a [privacy group to be created for a set of participants](../../Concepts/Privacy/Privacy-Groups.md).
 The privacy group ID must be specified when sending private transactions.